Overview

 - All dashboard/action XP shares a combined 100 XP/day cap.

-- XP only ever climbs — a wrong critique is dismissed, never docks you.
+- XP only ever climbs — a wrong code review is dismissed, never docks you.

 Level curve (tiered, not flat):